Data and Documentation

 See the questionnaires at each wave or the questionnaire maps for more details on the topics covered in the interviews.
 Many measures overlap with those used in other large-scale studies such as the Infant Health and Development Program (IHDP), Early Head Start, the Teenage Parent Demonstration, and the Early Childhood Longitudinal Study—Birth Cohort 2000 (ECLS-B).
 See the scales documentation for more details on established measures.

-Here are the study components by wave, including the forthcoming Year 15 wave.
+Here are the study components by wave.